GIGABOOST.AI

 The reality of fundraising in 2026 is that a tracked link is a commodity, not a strategy.
 While DocSend remains a global standard for document security and page-by-page analytics, it is a passive tool.
 It tells you who looked at your deck, but it does nothing to help you find the right investors, warm the relationship, or bypass the aggressive AI filters that protect a partner's primary inbox.
 To secure a term sheet today, you need to transition from a document delivery mindset to a full investor acquisition system.

+The 2026 deliverability crisis makes DocSend links disappear because sending them via generic marketing tools or personal Gmail without prior social warming makes you 4x more likely to land in Promotions or Spam before any human sees the subject line.
 Institutional firewalls in 2026 are aggressive.
 If you send a DocSend link via a generic marketing tool or a personal Gmail account without prior "social warming," you are 4x more likely to land in the "Promotions" or "Spam" folder.
+This means your most polished deck never gets a first glance.

 What Is the Framework for Moving from Document Tracking to Acquisition?

-Platforms like GIGABOOST.AI automate this by ranking investors from a database of 340,000+ investor profiles.
-This is what GIGABOOST.AI's matching engine scores across 25 factors—including stage, sector, check size, thesis, geography, and regulation type—before surfacing any name.
+According to GIGABOOST.AI's analysis of 340,412+ investors, the matching engine scores across 25 factors before surfacing any name.
 DocSend cannot tell you who to send your link to; it can only tell you what happened after you found them yourself.

 • LinkedIn Warming: Proactively viewing profiles and interacting with investor content 3–5 days before sending an email.
 This triggers "passive familiarity."